Welcome to nicos AG

 We have more than 4,000 network services in operation at over 2,000 locations in 130 countries.

-Our customers are medium-sized, internationally operating market leaders.
+Our clients are medium-sized, internationally operating companies and market leaders in their field.

-With almost 20 years of global market experience and knowledge of the worldwide communication infrastructure, we offer our customers solutions for high technical requirements.
+With 20 years of global market experience and knowledge of the worldwide communication infrastructure, we offer our clients solutions for sophisticated technical demands.

 The experts in secure, global data communications.